peternoyes/dodo-playground/assets/api.md

 ## Introduction

 Dodo is an 8-bit 65C02 system.
 Stored in ROM is an ABI (Application Binary Interface) that exposes a Game API.
 Games are stored in an external 8KB ROM cartridge.
+Graphics are monochrome and a single sound channel is supported.
+Read more about the system on the main [webpage](www.dodolabs.io).

+## Development

+The development stack for Dodo is built around cc65, the 6502 C compiler.
+The underlying ABI is all written in 6502 assembly.

-### Screen
+## Screen

 Dodo provides a 128x64 Monochrome OLED screen that is mapped to system memory.
 The screen layout is organized by page.
-There are 8 pages each containing 128 bytes that represent 128x8 pixels.
+There are 8 pages each containing 128 bytes that represent a block of 128x8 pixels.
 Each byte contains a vertical slice of bitmap data where bit 0 is the top of the slice.

-### Timing
+## Timing

 Dodo's system clock runs at 1Mhz.
-Dodo contains a 6522 VIA Peripheral that fires an interrupt every 50,000 clock cycles, or every 50ms, to pump the game loop.
+The hardware includes a 6522 VIA Peripheral that fires an interrupt every 50,000 clock cycles, or every 50ms, to pump the game loop.
 A game that has its logic fit within the 50,000 cycle budget will run at 20 frames per scecond.
 Game music is also managed in the background by the interrupt.

-### Skeleton Code
+## Skeleton Code

-Below is the skeleton game loop.
+Below is a simple outline of a game structure.

 ``` cpp